-5 REASONS TO SELL THIS FALL

-Here are five reasons listing your home for sale this fall makes sense.
+5 REASONS TO SELL THIS WINTER Here are five reasons listing your home for sale this winter makes sense.

-1. Demand Is Strong

-The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains very strong throughout the vast majority of the country.
+1. Demand Is Strong The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains very strong throughout the vast majority of the country.
 These buyers are ready, willing and able to purchase... and are in the market right now!
+More often than not, multiple buyers are competing with each other to buy a home.
 Take advantage of the buyer activity currently in the market.

-2. There Is Less Competition Now

-Housing supply is still under the 6-month supply that is needed for a normal housing market.
-This means, in most areas, there are not enough homes for sale to satisfy the number of buyers in that market.
+2. There Is Less Competition Now Housing supply is still under the 6-month supply that is needed for a normal housing market.
+This means, in the majority of the country, there are not enough homes for sale to satisfy the number of buyers in that market.
 This is good news for home prices.
-However, additional inventory is about to come to market.
+However, additional inventory could be coming to market soon.
 There is a pent-up desire for many homeowners to move, as they were unable to sell over the last few years because of a negative equity situation.
 Homeowners are now seeing a return to positive equity as real estate values have increased over the last two years.
-Many of these homes will be coming to the market this fall.

-Also, as builders regain confidence in the market, new construction of single-family homes is projected to continue to increase over the next two years, reaching historic levels by 2017.
+Many of these homes will be coming to the market this winter.
+Also, as builders regain confidence in the market, new construction of single-family homes is projected to continue to increase reaching historic levels in 2017.
 The choices buyers have will continue to increase.
 Don't wait until all this other inventory of homes comes to market before you sell.

-3. The Process Will Be Quicker

-Fannie Mae anticipates an acceleration in home sales that will surpass 2007's pace.
+3. The Process Will Be Quicker Fannie Mae anticipates an acceleration in home sales that will surpass 2007's pace.
 As the market continues to strengthen, banks will be inundated with loan inquiries causing closing-time lines to lengthen.
 Selling now will make the process quicker & simpler.

-4. There Will Never Be a Better Time to Move Up

-If you are moving up to a larger, more expensive home, consider doing it now.
-Prices are projected to appreciate by 5.3% over the next year, according to CoreLogic.
+4. There Will Never Be a Better Time to Move Up If you are moving up to a larger, more expensive home, consider doing it now.
+Prices are projected to appreciate by 5.2% over the next year, according to CoreLogic.
 If you are moving to a higher-priced home, it will wind up costing you more in raw dollars (both in down payment and mortgage payment) if you wait.

-You can also lock-in your 30-year housing expense with an interest rate below 4% right now.
+You can also lock-in your 30-year housing expense with an interest rate around 4% right now.
 Rates are projected to increase in the next 12 months.

-5. It's Time to Move On with Your Life

-Look at the reason you decided to sell in the first place and determine whether it is worth waiting.
+5. It's Time to Move On with Your Life Look at the reason you decided to sell in the first place and determine whether it is worth waiting.
 Is money more important than being with family?
 Is money more important than your health?
 Is money more important than having the freedom to go on with your life the way you think you should?
 Only you know the answers to the questions above.
 You have the power to take control of the situation by putting your home on the market.
 Perhaps the time has come for you and your family to move on and start living the life you desire.
 That is what is truly important.